aschmiedeke/gbtdocs/docs/references/receivers/w-band.rst

 The W-band receiver uses the standard config-tool software that automatically configures the GBT IF system based on user input (e.g., frequency and bandwidth).
 Example W-band configuration files are given in /home/astro-util/projects/4mm/.

-The 4mm system is broken into four separate bands:
+The IF system for the W-band receiver is broken into four separate bands:

 * FL1: 67-74 GHz
 * FL2: 73-80 GHz